MickStanciu/Stock-Journal/documentation/account.md

 - [x] update for [role] [done]
 - [x] check if the account name already exists
 - [ ] move Exception from controller to a default ExceptionMapper
+- [ ] add warm up for DB on startup